Kayamkulam Kochunni

-Kayamkulam Kochunni (born 1818) was a heroic outlaw from Kayamkulam, who lived during the late 19th century.
+Kayamkulam Kochunni (born c.
+1818) was a revolutionary from Kayamkulam, who lived during the late 19th century.
 He was active in the Travancore area in the present-day Kerala, India.
 He is said to have stolen from the rich and given to the poor.
 Legends on his life are part of the folklore of Kerala.
 His stories are often associated with his friend and fellow outlaw Ithikkara Pakki.
-A shrine dedicated to Kochunni exist in near Kozhencherry.
+A shrine dedicated to Kochunni exists near Kozhencherry.

 History

-Kayamkulam Kochunni was born in 1818, near Kottukulangara, Karthikapally Taluk in Travancore (present-day Kerala).
+Kochunni was born into a Muslim family in 1818, near Kottukulangara, Karthikapally Taluk in Travancore (present-day Kerala).
 He spent his childhood and younger ages in Evoor.
-After his father's death, the family fell to poverty and Kochunni was employed in a grocery store.
+After his father's death, the family fell into poverty and Kochunni was employed in a grocery store.
 Later he began stealing and became an outlaw.
-He was known for stealing from the rich and giving to the poor.
+He was known for stealing from the rich and giving to the poor (just like Robin Hood).
 Kochunni was once caught by the officials after his lover betrayed him, he escaped and killed her along with her assistant.
 Following that he went into hiding, during which he stole the Shaligram belonging to the Padmanabhaswamy Temple.
-Ayilyam Thirunal Rama Varma was the ruler of Travancore and T. Madhava Rao was the Diwan of Travancore at that time.
+Ayilyam Thirunal Rama Varma was Travancore ruler, and T. Madhava Rao was the Diwan of Travancore at that time.
 Kochunni was accused of several thefts and two homicides.
-Both the palace and police officials failed to find Kochunni, after which a warrior, Arattupuzha Velayudha Panicker, was enlisted with the task, who eventually captured him and submitted to the Diwan.
+Both the palace and police officials failed to find Kochunni, after which a warrior, Arattupuzha Velayudha Panicker, was enlisted with the task, who eventually captured him and submitted him to the Diwan.
 Panicker was honoured by the King.
-Kochunni was remanded for one year, during which he died in the Travancore jail in 1859.
+Kochunni was remanded for one year, and died in the Travancore jail in 1859.
 His remains were buried at the Pettah Juma Masjid.
 According to historians, the Central Archives building in present-day Thiruvananthapuram was formerly a prison in the 19th century and is believed to be the first Travancore prison, which is likely where Kochunni was incarcerated.